Lymphocyte immune globulin

 Use lymphocyte immune globulin as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Lymphocyte immune globulin is usually administered as an injection at your doctor's office, hospital, or clinic.
+- Lymphocyte immune globulin is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions

 - If you miss a dose of lymphocyte immune globulin, contact your doctor immediately.